vvidyasagar1/FloowDriveTest/README.md

     Step 2) For Windows, select the exe file and download. ...

-    Step 3) Click on the downloaded exe.
+    Step 3) Click on the downloaded exe...

-    Step 4) On a Windows machine, there is no need to install Appium. ...
+    Step 4) Next you will see the Server Start Window.

-    Step 5) Next you will see the Server Start Window.
+    Step 5) Appium will start in default port:4723

 Usage: